2018 Maldivian presidential election: Conduct

 Prior to the elections, there were concerns about vote rigging by the government as Yameen had appointed one of his supporters, Ahmed Shareef, as head of the Electoral Commission.
 International observers were banned from monitoring the elections and foreign media was heavily restricted.

-The police raided the Democratic Party's headquarters on the day before the elections, claiming there was an investigation into "distributing money to buy votes".
+The police raided MDP's headquarters on the day before the elections, claiming there was an investigation into "distributing money to buy votes".
 The raid was condemned by the American and British governments.
 The European Union had said that it would not send election observers because the Maldives had failed to meet the basic conditions for monitoring, and the U.S. had threatened to sanction Maldivian officials if the elections were not free and fair.
 President Yameen had previously restricted observers from seeing individual ballots, and had appointed 107 members of the ruling PPM party to administer and count the vote.
 Some election observers were also denied entry to the country because they were not given a visa, despite being registered with the Electoral Commission.
 Foreign journalists were also required to have a Maldivian sponsor to participate, and some observers described having their visa applications denied for trivial reasons.

 On election day, voting was extended for three hours due to long queues.